jcarterlab/East-Asian-Authoritarianism/East-Asian-Authoritarianism.md

 ## **2: Sentiment Analysis**

-Tweets are collected within 50 miles of the Anglophone and Sinic country (those shown in figures 1.1 to 1.2) capitals from the 11th of May 2021 to present.
+Tweets are collected within 50 miles of the Anglophone (the US, the UK, Canada, Australia, New Zealand and South Africa) and Sinic (China, Vietnam, Taiwan, South Korea, Hong Kong and Singapore) country capitals from the 11th of May 2021 to present.
 A sentiment analysis is then conducted using the NRC sentiment library.

 The anti-authority words include 1) defy, 2) disobey, 3) dissent, 4)
 oppose, 5) protest, 6) rebel, 7) resist, 8) revolt and 9) riot.